 College of Agriculture & Natural Resources, Symons Hall, University of Maryland, College Park, Maryland, August 2003.
 Photo by Diane F. Evartt.

 In addition, sixteen community colleges and eight regional higher education centers serve the public.
 Information about public universities and colleges (including community colleges) is available from the Maryland Higher Education Commission.

-In fall 2015, some 303,135 students (undergraduate, graduate, & professional) enrolled at Maryland public universities and colleges, the highest such enrollment in State history.
+In fall 2014, some 305,209 students (undergraduate, graduate, & professional) enrolled at Maryland public universities and colleges.
+Women accounted for 52.7% of all students.